sicaaa/output-ELwire/README.md

 # output-ELwire

-In this project, we tested how to control EL-wire with a microcontroller.
+The aim of this project was to control an electroluminescent (EL) wire by using a microcontroller.

 ![IMG_0717-2](https://github.com/user-attachments/assets/d15ca982-4e8c-432e-904a-db0613555409)